Best In-Home Elder Care · Blank Slate Media Award · NYS Licensed LHCSA · Serving Flushing, Queens

 When her son finally called us — prompted by a neighbor in the building who had noticed his mother seemed less steady in the hallway — he was uncertain what the conversation would look like.
 He mentioned, almost as an aside, that there might be an insurance policy but he was not sure it was still valid.

-Our care coordination team working with her son, verified the John Hancock policy, confirmed the benefit period and daily maximum, submitted the initial claim, and managed the ongoing documentation.
-The family’s role was to sign the initial paperwork.
+We handled it entirely.
+Our care coordination team verified the John Hancock policy, confirmed the benefit period and daily maximum, submitted the initial claim, and managed the ongoing documentation.
+The family's role was to sign the initial paperwork.

 Care began three mornings per week in ZIP code 11355.
-Within two months the schedule had expanded to five days, not because of a crisis but because it was working — and because his mother, who had initially been reserved about the arrangement, had come to look forward to seeing the same face at the door every morning.
+Within two months the schedule had expanded to five days — not because of a crisis but because it was working, and because his mother, who had initially been reserved about the arrangement, had come to look forward to seeing the same face at the door every morning.

 Her son told us something afterward that stayed with us: